Lifting generic maps to embeddings. The double point obstruction: Proof of Theorem modulo Main Lemma

 \begin{lemma} Let $P$ be a compact $\Z/2$-polyhedron and let $Q$ be an invariant closed subpolyhedron of $P$.
 Let $\beta\:P\to\R^k$ be an isovariant map such that $\beta|_Q$ is a PL map.
 Then $\beta$ is isovariantly homotopic keeping $Q$ fixed to a PL map. \end{lemma}

 \begin{proof} Let $A$ be an equivariant triangulation of $P$ such that $Q$ is triangulated by a subcomplex of $A$.
 Let $B$ be the union of all closed simplexes of $A$ that do not intersect $P^{\Z/2}$.
 Let $B'$ be an equivariant subdivision of $B$ into sufficiently small simplexes, and let us extend it to an equivariant subdivision $A'$ of $A$ without adding new vertices.
+Let $C$ be the simplicial neighborhood of $P^{\Z/2}$ in $A'$.
 Let us define $\phi$ to coincide with $\beta$ on the vertices of $A'$ and by extending linearly to the simplexes of $A'$.
-Then it is easy see that $\phi$ is isovariant.
+Then it is easy to see that $\phi$ is isovariant.
 (Every simplex of $C$ is a join of a simplex $S$ of $P^{\Z/2}$ and a simplex $T$ of $B'$.
 Then $\phi(S)=0$ and $\phi(T)\subset\R^k\but 0$ by our choice of $B'$.
 Hence $\phi^{-1}(0)\cap (S*T)=S$.)
-Also, $\phi$ is ``conical'' on the simplicial neighborhood $C$ of $P^{\Z/2}$ in $A'$ in the sense that it is the composition of the quotient map $C\to C/P^{\Z/2}$ and a conical map of the cone $C/P^{\Z/2}$ over $\partial C$ into the infinite cone $\R^k$.
+Also, $\phi$ is ``conical'' on $C$ in the sense that it is the composition of the quotient map $C\to C/P^{\Z/2}$ and a conical map of the cone $C/P^{\Z/2}$ over $\partial C$ into the infinite cone $\R^k$.

-Now $\beta|_B$ is isovariantly homotopic to $\phi|_B$ by the linear homotopy, which keeps $Q$ fixed.
+Now $\beta|_B$ is isovariantly homotopic to $\phi|_B$ by the linear homotopy $(1-t)\beta|_B+t\phi|_B$, which keeps $Q$ fixed.
 Therefore $\beta$ is isovariantly homotopic keeping $Q$ fixed to a map $\gamma$ such that $\gamma|_B=\phi|_B$.
 Finally, similarly to the Alexander trick, $\gamma$ is isovariantly homotopic to $\phi$ by a homotopy $\gamma_t$, $t\in [0,1]$, keeping $B\cup Q$ fixed and such that each $\gamma_t$ coincides with $\gamma$ on $C\but tC$ for a certain smaller neighborhood $tC$ of $P^{\Z/2}$, and is ``conical'' on $tC$. \end{proof}